Interactions of the deuteron with a hadronic medium: Concluding remarks

 Second, and more interesting, when these cross sections are incorporated into the dynamical evolution of the deuteron yield, we observe a remarkable phenomenon: despite wildly different initial conditions --—where the coalescence model predicts an initial abundance one order of magnitude larger than the statistical hadronization model--- and drastically different evolutionary paths, both models converge to the same final deuteron multiplicity by the end of the hadronic phase.

 This convergence to a unique final yield, $N_d (\tau_F) \approx 0.015$, is the central result of our analysis.
 It suggests that the final observable deuteron yield is independent of its initial production mechanism.
 Instead, it is governed by the scattering processes within the hadronic medium and is ultimately determined by the thermodynamic conditions at kinetic freeze-out.
+It should also be mentioned that this finding aligns with previous analyses, such as that in Ref.~\cite{Staudenmaier:2021lrg}, where deuteron formation in HICs was simulated by implementing stochastic multi-particle reactions within a hadronic transport framework.
+That work similarly concluded that the final deuteron yield is practically independent of the assumed initial multiplicity.

 Our work therefore provides a prediction that the deuteron yield observed in experiments may be a reliable probe of the late-stage hadronic environment as its final value is resilient to the theoretical uncertainties surrounding its formation.